Virginia Living Museum

 The Virginia Living Museum has a male and a female coyote.
 They are exhibited on alternate days.

 Often when sirens go off at the neighboring fire station, the coyote and red wolf respond with audible howling.
-Click here for a sample of a coyote howling.
+Listen to a coyote howling.

 Help pay for my food and care at the Virginia Living Museum by adopting me today.